turoksama/file2c/README.md

 Then use it like:

 	f2c foo.txt foo.h

-  and then open foo.h, modify string "foo.h" to "foo", fix this bug.

 Now you can compile foo.h and access it like any regular text string array.
 You could serialize a zip archive in there, or things like that.
 Just keep in mind, that this is without a header!
 So to use it properly,you may want to create a header and declare these as "external".
 Therefore, the variable name appears at the top of the file after a // comment.

 An example header may look like this: